 In the vast landscape of renewable energy, wind power stands out as a leading force in the transition towards sustainable energy production.

-Behind the rotation of wind turbines is a wealth of operational data, offering invaluable insights into asset performance and efficiency.
-The standard practice thus far has been to collect and analyze SCADA aggregate data at 10-minute intervals, providing a balance between volume and detail.
+Behind the rotation of wind turbines is a wealth of operational data, offering invaluable insights into wind turbine performance and efficiency.
+Traditionally, SCADA aggregate data has been collected and analyzed at 10-minute intervals, providing a balance between volume and detail.
+However, the need for more detailed insights has led to the adoption of high-frequency SCADA data.

 Although manufacturers often use higher-frequency data in the turbine’s control algorithms, this level of detail has not been widely available to wind farm owners or asset managers.
 However, as data-driven decision-making becomes increasingly important and advancements in data analysis and storage technology grow, the interest in leveraging higher-frequency datasets is expanding.